Ronkahn21/grove/docs/designs/topology.md

 **Creating TopologyDomain:**

 1. Customize example above with your cluster's actual `topologyKey` values
+2. Choose a name for your topology:
+   - Use custom name (e.g., "my-cluster-topology") OR
+   - Use default name "grove-topology" (no config needed)
-2. Create resource: `kubectl apply -f topologydomain.yaml` (name MUST be "grove-topology")
+3. Create resource: `kubectl apply -f topologydomain.yaml`
-3. Configure operator with `OperatorConfiguration.EnableTopology: true`
+4. If using custom name: configure operator with topology name in OperatorConfiguration
-4. Manually create Kueue Topology with same name and aligned levels for KAI scheduler
+5. Manually create Kueue Topology with same name and aligned levels for KAI scheduler

 **Validation:**

-- Resource name MUST be "grove-topology" (webhook enforces singleton)
-- Only one TopologyDomain allowed cluster-wide
+- Only one TopologyDomain allowed cluster-wide (webhook enforces singleton, any name allowed)
 - Each level `name` and `topologyKey` must be unique
 - Immutable after creation (webhook blocks updates)
+- Deletion protection via controller finalizer (blocks deletion while PodCliqueSet resources exist)

 #### TopologyDomain Controller